Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 My final training set had 42042 number of images.
 My validation set and test set had 4672 and 12630 number of images.

 The sixth code cell of the IPython notebook contains the code for augmenting the data set.
 I decided to generate additional data because all class of traffic sign do not have sufficient data to train the model.
 To add more data to the the data set, I used the following techniques:

-1. I calculated mean no of sample by performing ben count of each class
+1. I calculated mean no of sample by performing bean count of each classes

 ```
 pics_per_class = np.bincount(y)
 mean_pics = int(np.mean(pics_per_class))
 ```
 2. I generated extra picture of that class randomly if number of pictures is less the then mean number of sample.
 I determined how much extra picture are required by substracting no of present picture from mean number.
+This is done in 8th and 9th code cell.

 ```
 if pics_per_class[i] < mean_pics: